cifanip/high-performance-computing/cases/03_orbital_collisions/index.md

 In the following sections, we outline several key implementation aspects to consider for achieving excellent computational performance on a GPU.

 ### Memory layout
+Even though memory bandwidth is not the primary concern in the RK4 method -- which is notoriously compute-bound -- an efficient memory layout is essential to avoid data read/write bottlenecks.